 Must enroll for a minimum of six credits in courses that are prerequisites for entry into a degree program at Binghamton University or another institution.
 Note: Coursework to improve GPA/grade or that is required for completing a degree is not considered a "prerequisite" for entry.

 - Must receive prior academic approval for planned coursework.

 - Must have completed a Free Application for Federal Student Aid (FAFSA).

 - Must complete the Non-Matriculated Status Certification Form and submit it to Financial Aid and Student Records (AM 112) with the appropriate academic representative signatures.

 - If taking prerequisites for admission to another institution, advisor’s signature from that institution is required for approval of federal aid (additional documentation may be required).

 Please note: In addition to federal loan options, students can apply for private loans from a private lender (credit approval and specific lender rules may apply).

 Eligible non-matriculated students may receive loans for one consecutive, twelve-month period.
-If the student is unable to matriculate into a degree-earning program at the end of the twelve-month term of eligibility, he/she will no longer be able to receive additional federal loans.
-Once the student becomes matriculated, he/she may continue to receive federal loans and may also be eligible for other types of aid.
+If the student is unable to matriculate into a degree-earning program at the end of the twelve-month term of eligibility, they will no longer be able to receive additional federal loans.
+Once the student becomes matriculated, they may continue to receive federal loans and may also be eligible for other types of aid.